 Modify the purpose to state: Advance Directives Observation 2017-02-01:

 This clinical statement represents Advance Directive Observation findings.

-Findings describe the type of content determined to be present in a person’s advance directives, personal advance care plan or some other expression of goals, preferences and priorities established by the individual in advance of when decisions may need to be made and relevant only when the patient can’t speak for his or her self or lacks decision-making capacity, or the content may be present in a portable medical order (e.g., a MOLST or POLST).
+Informative directives: Findings describe the type of content determined to be present in a person’s advance directives, personal advance care plan or some other expression of goals, preferences and priorities established by the individual in advance of when decisions may need to be made and relevant only when the patient can’t speak for his or her self or lacks decision-making capacity.

+Orders: content may be present in a portable medical order (e.g., a MOLST or POLST).
 For example, “resuscitation” is a kind of information that may be present in a personal advance care plan, or “resuscitation status is Full Code” is a finding that may be recorded about a Medical/Physician Order for Life-Sustaining Treatments (MOLST/POLST)).
 The related legal documents are referenced using the reference/externalReference element.

-An Advance Directive Observation records the kind information available in a person’s advance directives, advance care plan, or a similar document, including but not limited to:
+An Advance Directive Observation records the kind information available in a person’s advance directives, advance care plan, or a similar document.to the kinds of information could include treatment preferences as well as types of goals.
+The observation is not a declaration that the patient wants or does not want this type of procedure.
+It only indicates that the referenced document includes a declaration about this type of preference.

 • Medication preferences

-• Transfer of Care preferences

-• Treatment preferences
+• Artificial nutrition and hydration preferences

 • Procedure preferences

 • Intubation and Ventilation preferences

+• Resuscitation preferences

 • Diagnostic Testing preferences

-• Test preferences
+• Transfer of Care preferences• Information about where a person wants to die

 The observation/value element categorizes the detailed patient directive which may be described using coded or textual information.
 For example, a category recorded as an Advance Directives Observation might be “antibiotics,” and the detailed preference in the advance care plan may state the healthcare situations under which the person would prefer intravenous antibiotics only.